joelkuiper/schema-bridge/README.md

 More abstractly, Schema Bridge attempts to solve the problem of "bidirectional interchange between concrete API-shaped data and standardised metadata representations", without hard-coding schemas or mappings into application logic.
 In other words: it tries to separate how data is exposed by an API from how that same information is represented for interchange, allowing the two to evolve independently while remaining convertible in both directions.

-It is **profile-driven**: the same pipeline can target different GraphQL schemas, mapping conventions, and output standards without code changes.
+It is profile-driven (in yaml): the same pipeline can target different GraphQL schemas, mapping conventions, and output standards without code changes.

 Core implementation locations: